Almost Ramanujan Expanders from Arbitrary Expanders via Operator Amplification: Operator Bias Reduction via the -wide Replacement Walk

 \subsubsection{Overview}

-The goal of this section is to explicitly construct the graphs $X$ and $Y$, in order to finish the proof of \cref{theo:main_2}.
-Once we obtain the graphs, we identify the vertices of $X$, \ie $V_X$ with the initial generating set\footnote{ More precisely, a slightly modified set $S'$, obtained by duplicating and adding identities} $S$.
-The final set is obtained by multiplying elements along each $(t-1)$-length walks on the $s$-wide replacement product of $X$ and $Y$.
-We will only summarize the construction here and show that the choice of the parameters does in fact yield our main result.
-Detailed computation and verification is present in \cref{sec:param_app}.
+{We will explicitly construct the graphs $X$ and $Y$ as needed for the $s$-wide product}.
+Once we obtain the graphs, we identify the vertices of $X$, \ie $V_X$ with the initial generating set $S$, or perhaps a slightly modified set $S'$, obtained by duplicating and adding identities.
+The final set is obtained by multiplying elements along each $(t-1)$-length walk on the $s$-wide replacement product of $X$ and $Y$.
+The way we choose parameters and objects for it borrows heavily from Ta-Shma's arguments in~\cite{Ta-Shma17}.
+The analysis follows an analogous structure of~\cite{JQST20} for binary codes, which in turn builds on the original analysis of Ta-Shma~\cite{Ta-Shma17}.
+We will also use the following result from that work,